VIAcode/VIAcode-Incident-Management-System-for-Azure/VIAcode Incident Management System for Azure deployment and сonfiguration guide.md

 VIAcode Incident Management System for Azure solution contains functions apps that should be built.
 You need Visual Studio 2017 version 15.4 or later with .Net Core SDK and Azure Development Tools for Visual Studio installed.

-Run the following script from VIAcode-Incident-Management-System-for-Azure project folder to get the package:
+Copy this script to new .ps1 file and Run from VIAcode-Incident-Management-System-for-Azure project folder to get the package:

 ```powershell
 $scriptDir = Split-Path -Parent $MyInvocation.MyCommand.Path